jbh/dotfiles/README.md

 are not options.
 However, for my scripts to work properly, they require passwd and host options.
 These options are read then used for openconnect.

+**dmenu_resblu**

+This menu uses the resblu script to reset bluetooth devices.
+The motivation for this script and its dmenu arose from issues due to dual booting Windows and Arch Linux.
+For some reason, when I return to Arch Linux from Windows, my bluetooth devices no longer connect, and I have to remove/trust/pair/connect them each time.

+`dmenu_resblu` requires that `~/.config/bluetooth/addresses.txt`
+be defined.
+See the example on in this repo.
+The `<device-id>` is the MAC Address of the bluetooth device found in bluetoothctl during scan. `dmenu_resblu` parses this file, presents each bluetooth device as an option in dmenu, and will run resblu for the one you select. `resblu` will then reset that bluetooth device.
+Be sure that that bluetooth device is ready to pair before trying to reset.

 **dmenu_tmux**